lbogdan/ramblings-drafts/vue-eslint-prettier.md

 ?
 Save this as a preset for future projects?
 No
 ```

-## First achievement: VSCode linting expert
+## First achievement: VSCode linting expert!

 If you're already using VSCode, you can use this trick(?) to start it with a clean slate while keeping your current settings untouched.

-For this article I'm using the following minimal VSCode configuration:
+Just for reference, for this article I'm using the following minimal VSCode configuration:
 ```json
 {
     "telemetry.enableCrashReporter": false,